 The General Fund of the City is that accounting entity which is used to account for all transactions which are not accounted for in another fund and which, specifically, receives all revenues and records all expenditures relating to the ordinary operations of general government.
-Other major funds of the City are the Special Revenue Funds, Capital Project Funds, the Enterprise Funds, and the Debt Service Funds.
+Other funds of the City include Special Revenue Funds, Capital Project Funds, Enterprise Funds, and Debt Service Funds.

-Summaries for fiscal years 2009 to 2013 have been compiled from the Comprehensive Annual Financial Reports of the City, which were examined by the City's independent auditors.
+Summaries for fiscal years 2010 to 2014 have been compiled from the Comprehensive Annual Financial Reports of the City, which were examined by the City's independent auditors.
 These summaries should be read in conjunction with their related financial statements and notes.